bishboria/hoodlums/README.md

 hoodlums
 ========

-Code worked on at London Hoodlums group
+Code worked on at London Hoodlums Haskell group.